-Regression Test for Third hypothesis
+Regression Test for fourth hypothesis

-We can test this hypothesis by regression test, we done the regression test the result was as Table 13.
+We can test this hypothesis by regression test, we done the regression test the result was as Table 11 and Figure 6.

-Table 13 RESULTS OF REGRESSION TEST FOR FOURTH HYPOTHESIS
+TABLE 11 RESULTS OF REGRESSION TEST FOR FOURTH HYPOTHESIS

 Model

 1

-R .748

-R Square .559
+R 0.748

+$R^2$ 0.559

-Adjusted R Square .522
+Adjusted R 0.522

 Std.
-Error of the Estimate .22041
+Error of the Estimate 0.22041

-Change Statistics R Square Change .602
+Change Statistics R Square Change 0.602

 F Change 7.558

 df1 1

 df2 5

 Sig.
-F Change .040
+F Change 0.040

-From previous Table we show that there is a significant impact to the Electronic Accounting Information System on Implementation audit plan where R^2 is 0.559 at sig less than 5%.
+From Table 11 we show that there is a significant impact to the Electronic Accounting Information System on Implementation audit plan where $R^2$ is 0.559 at sig less than 5%.

-- 1. There is a significant relationship between Electronic Accounting Information System and Planning audit process where R is 0.659 at sig less than 5%.
-There is a significant impact to the Electronic Accounting Information System on Planning audit process where R2 is 0.434 at sig less than 5%. - 2.
+There is a significant relationship between Electronic Accounting Information System and Planning audit process where R is 0.659 at sig less than 5%.
+There is a significant impact to the Electronic Accounting Information System on Planning audit process where R is 0.434 at sig less than 5%.

 There is a significant relationship between Electronic Accounting Information System and Audit testing where R is 0.724 at sig less than 5%.
-There is a significant impact to the Electronic Accounting Information System on Audit testing where R2 is 0.524 at sig less than 5%. - 3.
+There is a significant impact to the Electronic Accounting Information System on Audit testing where $R^2$ is 0.524 at sig less than 5%.

+RESULTS OF REGRESSION TEST FOR FOURTH HYPOTHESIS

 There is a significant relationship between Electronic Accounting Information System and Risk assessments where R is 0.531 at sig less than 5%.
-There is a significant impact to the Electronic Accounting Information System on Risk assessments where R2 is 0.281 at sig less than 5%. - 4.
+There is a significant impact to the Electronic Accounting Information System on Risk assessments where $R^2$ is 0.281 at sig less than 5%.

 There is a significant relationship between Electronic Accounting Information System and Implementation audit plan where R is 0.748 at sig less than 5%.
-There is a significant impact to the Electronic Accounting Information System on Implementation audit plan where R2 is 0.559 at sig less than 5%.
+There is a significant impact to the Electronic Accounting Information System on Implementation audit plan where $R^2$ is 0.559 at sig less than 5%.